pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_mobile-push.md

 #### Response

-Hash with data to publish to trigger remote notifications for specified platforms.
+Hash with data, which can be sent with publish method call and trigger remote notifications for specified platforms.

 #### Other examples